 Members are able to receive early retirement benefits after attaining age 50 for uniformed members or age 55 for all other members and 5 years of vesting service.
 Members may also retire after 30 years of service.
-Retirement benefits are reduced based upon the members age at retirement from 92 percent to 60 percent of the benefit that would result if they were of normal retirement age.
+Retirement benefits are reduced based upon the members age at retirement from 92 percent to 60 percent for uniformed members and from 76 percent to 40 percent for all other members of the benefit that would result if they were of normal retirement age.